 We love light chemical exfoliation during warmer months but dropping temperatures mean that applying them to our skin can cause extreme dryness.
 That being said, dead skin cells need to be regularly sloughed off so that you can maintain a healthy glow.
 In winter, gentle physical exfoliation with a face brush or a damp washcloth is best.
-Here are some of the things women with flawless makeup always do.

 Do: Consider swapping your foundation for a BB or CC cream

 Winter’s dry cold air strips the skin of the moisture it desperately needs.
 “The last thing you want is flaky, dry skin when applying makeup,” explains Jennifer Yen, CEO and founder of Purlisse.
 She suggests making friends with BB and CC creams, like Purlisse Youth Glow Vitamin C CC Cream SPF 50 during the colder months.
 Not only do they hydrate your skin, as an added bonus, but many BB and CC cream formulas also have good-for-you ingredients like vitamin C and SPF.
-Make sure you know these mistake mistakes that age your face.

 Don’t: Be afraid of DIYing a moisturizing foundation